hrisdirector-dotcom/unfoldhr-ai/README.md

 # Why I Built It

-After more than twenty years helping organizations modernize HR technology, I noticed the same challenge everywhere.
+After more than twenty years helping organizations modernize HR technology, I kept seeing the same pattern.

+The systems had improved.

+The data had improved.

+The AI had improved.

-Critical workforce events—new hires, transfers, promotions, payroll changes, and employee exits—were still managed through spreadsheets, email, disconnected systems, and manual checklists.
+Yet critical workforce events—new hires, promotions, transfers, payroll changes, and employee exits—were still coordinated through spreadsheets, emails, disconnected workflows, and manual checklists.

-Meanwhile, AI was primarily being used to answer questions instead of helping organizations make operational decisions.

-I wanted to explore what HR would look like if AI became an operational decision layer rather than simply another assistant.
+I wanted to explore what HR would look like if AI became an operational decision layer instead of simply another assistant.

 unfoldHR AI is that exploration.